kousu/hashapass/README.md

 ["God I hope this isn't backdoored"](https://play.google.com/store/apps/details?id=com.hashapass.androidapp&reviewId=Z3A6QU9xcFRPRkRfbkk3aE1nWnZyN2ZmQU1hcFBDdlRNSm9xVnFfQnBscG9YdWxNeHQ3TXBFRUkzcUI3b0ZITjctN0Z5VnYtcnZSRktiR1dLaXRTMS1DcUNR)

 Sure, you can [view the source](http://hashapass.com/en/index.js), but it has been minified since it was first written.
-And if you are using it via the web interface, then every time you need to use it you need to load this site, which doesn't use SSL and so could be MITM'd to insert code that recorded all passwords constructed with it, and anyway might be taken offline any day.
+The web interface is convenient but the site doesn't use SSL so you as a user of it are very vulnerable to a MITM'd inserting code that records passwords as they are constructed, and anyway might crash, run out of funding, electricity or chutzpah any day.

-Hashapass provides a [bookmarklet](http://hashapass.com/en/bookmarklet.html), but that only works for websites, many of those websites break the bookmarklet is activated but trying to be more clever than the web (I'm looking at you, wikispaces; you aren't the only offender, though), and it is impossible to use the bookmarklet to e.g. sign in to an ssh account.
+The site provides a [bookmarklet](http://hashapass.com/en/bookmarklet.html), but that only works for websites, many of those websites break the bookmarklet is activated but trying to be more clever than the web (I'm looking at you, wikispaces; you aren't the only offender, though), and it is impossible to use the bookmarklet to e.g. sign in to an ssh account.

-You can save hashapass's [mobile edition](http://hashapass.com/en/phone.html) to your desktop, but that requires spawning a browser with a javascript engine to use--no good if X has crashed on you and you need to login to your remote site to recover a backup.
+You can save the [mobile edition](http://hashapass.com/en/phone.html) to your desktop, but that requires spawning a browser with a javascript engine to use--no good if X has crashed on you and you need to login to your remote site to recover a backup.

-This implementation is my safety net against all of these worries: it runs locally and the core* uses only basic, open-source, cryptography tools:
+**This implementation is my safety net against all of these worries**: it runs locally and the core* uses only basic, open-source, cryptography tools:
 ```
   hashed_pass=$(echo -n $parameter \
         | openssl dgst -sha1 -binary -hmac $password \